micheleusuelli/micheleusuelli.github.io/README.md

 ## About

 I'm Michele Usuelli and I work at Microsoft as a Lead Data Scientist.
-Here you will find links to my books and articles, which main goal is to demystify data science and artificial intelligence.
+Here you will find links to my books, articles, presentations and academic thesis.
+Currently, my key goal is to demystify data science and artificial intelligence.

 If you have any questions, feel free to reach out to me on LinkedIn: [LinkedIn profile](https://uk.linkedin.com/in/michele-usuelli-1b84b460).